 - The Archmage: One of the most powerful mages on Azeroth and cements her claim on the title when given leadership of Dalaran.

 - Armor-Piercing Question: Potentially gives one to the player in Mists of Pandaria.
 During a debate regarding Dalaran and the Kirin Tor's neutrality in the faction conflict (Jaina, despite her anger over Theramore, is striving to maintain the city's neutrality while the Alliance leadership is urging her to pledge Dalaran fully to the Alliance, fearing that allowing the Horde free access to Dalaran could present a security risk), if you tell that, if you were in her position, you would strive to maintain the Kirin Tor's neutrality, she then asks you if you think you could retain such a mindset if you suffered a horrific personal tragedy at the hands of one of the war's factions.
 One of your responses has you admit that you're not sure if you could.

 - Awakening the Sleeping Giant: When Garrosh announced his desire to attack Theramore, one of the Forsaken attending the meeting warns the Warchief that Jaina is too powerful.
 While she's never been hostile with the Horde, attacking her would start a fight the Undead felt they couldn't win.
 With Theramore's destruction, the once peace-minded Jaina now fiercely cries out for the Horde's extermination and nearly flooded all of Orgrimmar with her power.

-- Badass Adorable: While being a badass Mage, she's a beautiful woman who has Innocent Blue Eyes and one of the sweetest characters of the whole game.
-Until after Theramore's destruction she lost all her innocence, but is still beautiful and badass regardless.
+- Badass Adorable: While being a badass Mage, she's a beautiful woman who has Innocent Blue Eyes and one of the sweetest characters of the entire franchise.
+Until after Theramore's destruction she lost all her innocence, but is still quite beautiful and badass regardless.

 - Badass Boast: